You can transfer your vehicle registration:

 - a confirmation letter to advise the replacement registration number

-- new tax discs for both vehicles showing the new and replacement registration numbers
+- vehicle tax confirmations for both vehicles showing the new and replacement registration numbers

 - an authorisation letter (V948) which you’ll need to get your number plates made up